Chapter 1 Data Manipulation using dplyr

 Let’s begin with loading our sample data into a data frame.

 We will be working a small subset of the data from the Stanford Open Policing Project.
-It contains information about traffic stops for blacks and whites in the state of Mississippi during January 2013 to mid-July of 2016.
+It contains information about traffic stops in the state of Mississippi during January 2013 to mid-July of 2016.

 #> <chr> <date> <chr> <dbl> <chr> <chr>